The Luxury Travel Bible - OPEN PASSPORT: Simon Reeve

 OPEN PASSPORT: Simon Reeve

-Adventurer and bestselling author Simon Reeve has travelled in more than 110 countries and has been around the world three times visting little-known regions for his BBC TV series Equator, Tropic of Cancer and Tropic of Capricorn.
+Adventurer and bestselling author Simon Reeve has travelled in more than 110 countries and has been around the world three times visiting little-known regions for his BBC TV series Equator, Tropic of Cancer and Tropic of Capricorn.
 His most recent adventure 'Indian Ocean' took him through 16 countries and is currently being screened in the UK on BBC2 on Sunday nights at 8pm.

 When he isn't trekking the globe Simon lives in London with his wife Anya, who gave birth to their first child during a break in Simon's Indian Ocean journey.